pmean/build-website/text/04/publication-bias-lawsuit.md

 - Publication bias
 output: html_document
 ---
-Eliot Spitzer, New York\'s state attorney general has filed a lawsuit against GlaxoSmithKline for concealing negative trials about an antidepressant that the company manufactures (Paxil).
+Eliot Spitzer, New York's state attorney general has filed a lawsuit against GlaxoSmithKline for concealing negative trials about an antidepressant that the company manufactures (Paxil).